-134. (a) The Society or any Branch or a member of the Council or a Councillor or a member of a Branch Committee or any office-bearer of the Society or of any Branch or any person acting under the authority of the Council or of any Branch Committee cannot be liable at the instance of a member of the Society or of any Branch for any act or omission purported to be done or omitted pursuant to the Articles or the Regulations of the Society for the time being in force or pursuant to the regulations of any Branch or purported to be done to an authority by the Council or of any Branch Committee or by an officer of either notwithstanding that it may afterwards be discovered that the act or omission complained of was for any reason ultra vires the authorising body or person or the Articles or the Regulations of the Society or the regulations of the Branch.
+135. (ff) The Society or any Branch or a member of the Council or a Councillor or a member of a

+Branch Committee or any office-bearer of the Society or of any Branch or any person acting under the authority of the Council or of any Branch Committee cannot be liable at the instance of a member of the Society or of any Branch for any act or omission purported to be done or omitted pursuant to the Articles or the Regulations of the Society for the time being in force or pursuant to the regulations of any Branch or purported to be done to an authority by the Council or of any Branch Committee or by an officer of either notwithstanding that it may afterwards be discovered that the act or omission complained of was for any reason ultra vires the authorising body or person or the Articles or the Regulations of the Society or the regulations of the Branch.

-- (b) Every person being a member of the Society or of a Branch or an employee of any member is authorised to inform the Council or any Branch Committee or any general meeting of any matter or thing within the knowledge of that person affecting the welfare of the various dairy breeds of goats or in relation to the breeding, showing or officiating activities of any member or prospective member of the Society or of a Branch or affecting or relating to any of the animals of any member or prospective member, and all information given is protected by that authorisation and no claim or action in respect of the giving of information can be made or taken by any member PROVIDED ALWAYS that the information given is given in good faith AND PROVIDED that the person giving the information believes the information is true in all respects and that in giving it he is acting in the interests of the Society or of a Branch or in the interests of dairy goats. - (c) Evidence or information given in good faith by any person at an enquiry conducted by or with the authority of the Council or by or with the authority of a Branch Committee is privileged and is taken to have been given with the acquiescence of all members and Branch members affected by it.
+- (gg) Every person being a member of the Society or of a Branch or an employee of any member is authorised to inform the Council or any Branch Committee or any general meeting of any matter or thing within the knowledge of that person affecting the welfare of the various dairy breeds of goats or in relation to the breeding, showing or officiating activities of any member or prospective member of the Society or of a Branch or affecting or relating to any of the animals of any member or prospective member, and all information given is protected by that authorisation and no claim or action in respect of the giving of information can be made or taken by any member PROVIDED ALWAYS that the information given is given in good faith AND PROVIDED that the person giving the information believes the information is true in all respects and that in giving it he is acting in the interests of the Society or of a Branch or in the interests of dairy goats.

+(hh) Evidence or information given in good faith by any person at an enquiry conducted by or - (hh) Evidence or information given in good faith by any person at an enquiry conducted by or with the authority of the Council or by or with the authority of a Branch Committee is privileged and is taken to have been given with the acquiescence of all members and Branch members affected by it.